-Offering lots of manipulatives not only allows children to extend their play, it also allows for them to experiment with different concepts and express their understandings through physical representation.
-For example, the colored pumpkin seeds were used by one child to practice counting by two’s!
+When using play dough in the classroom, offering lots of manipulatives not only allows children to extend their play, it also allows for them to experiment with different concepts and express their understandings through physical representation.
+For example, the colored pumpkin seeds can be used to practice counting by two’s!

-Manipulatives also offer different fine motor skill developments – for example, encouraging pincer grip to pick up individual pumpkin seeds – and are great for involving children who are play dough-averse.
-(Yes, those kids do exist!)
+Manipulatives also offer different fine motor skill developments – for example, encouraging pincer grip to pick up individual pumpkin seeds.
+They are also great for involving children who are play dough-averse.
+(Yes, those kids do exist!).

 - Chocolate play dough

 - Red play dough

 - Yellow play dough

 - Colored pumpkin seeds (this colored pumpkin seeds tutorial is helpful).

 As always, I put the different components in our Ikea sectioned container for easy clean-up and to keep things orderly.

 The kids had a lot of fun first making “cakes” and using the wooden leaves as serving platters.

 My daughter grabbed some leaf cookie cutters and added some play dough leaves to our play.
 There was also some practice counting two-by-two’s.